Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 ## Memory allocation

-3 main memory "areas" from a Java perspective: Stack, Heap, Metaspace
+3 main memory "areas" from a Java perspective: Stack, Heap, Metaspace.

 Stack is for storing classes that are needed for the application, methods that have been called, primitive types and references to objects in the heap, ...and probably some other things I'm not aware of.